joaobaptista03/joaobaptista03/README.md

 **Currently Studying Computer Science and Engineering at Universidade do Minho!**

 **I have worked in multiple projects, using languages like Haskell, C and Java.
-I learned MATLAB as well, but I am more used to Software Programming.**
+I learned MATLAB and SQL as well, but I am more used to Software Programming.**

 <hr style="height:30pt; visibility:hidden;" />